virtual-kubelet/systemk/README.md

 1. Install *k3s* and compile the virtual kubelet.
 2. Install *policyrcd-script-zg2*: `apt-get install policyrcd-script-zg2` See
    To install daemons without starting them you will need the `policyrcd-script-zg2` package.
+   'vks' will attempt to install this on startup.

 I'm using `uptimed` as a very simple daemon that you (probably) haven't got installed, so we can check the entire flow.
 My testing happens on Debian/Ubuntu.